 John credits his passion for music to his Violin instructor TJ McAveny.
 Self taught on Keys, John also plays violin.
 His addition fills out the sound of Soul Injection, and allows for greater arranging vocally and instrumentally.

-A guitarist for more than 35 years, Dan brings expertise on sound engineering along with his years of playing guitar, he blends the two together for a for an entirely new experience on stage.
+A guitarist for more than 35 years, Dan brings expertise on sound engineering along with his years of playing guitar; he blends the two together for a for an entirely new experience on stage.
 Dan has played most of his life, studied with Carmen Carmnica and worked with some of best musicians in the area.
-We are happy to have Dan on board.

 Vic has been playing music in the Central New York area for more than twenty-five years.
 He has played in several successful bands before coming to Soul Injection, including "Crystal Ship", "Amber", "Excel", and "Direct Hit".
 Also a drummer, Vic finds his influences in the ‘80’s - White Snake, Guns N Roses and Aerosmith.